Singireddysai/Tween-Craft/README.md

 ## 🎥 Demo

-Watch the demonstration video to see Tween-Craft in action:
+**Watch the demonstration video to see Tween-Craft by clicking on preview:**

 <div align="center">
   <a href="https://youtu.be/fvoIUiUS2yI">